 Public transport gets you to the market easily, though it’s within walking distance of most of the centre.
 Even closer if you stay in one of the nearby hotels.

 The trams 1, 71 and D stop right outside at Rathausplatz / Burgtheater.
-That stop might close at busy times for safety reasons (from 3pm to 10.30pm on Fridays and Saturdays most recently).
-The same trams take you to adjoining stops at Parlament and Schottentor, though.
+That stop commonly closes at busy times for safety reasons (at the previous market, this meant from 3pm to 10.30pm on Fridays, Saturdays and Sundays and also on December 25th and 26th).
+The same trams take you to adjoining stops at Parlament and Schottentor.

 Alternatives requiring a short stroll are…